okteto/namespace/README.md

 # Example

-This example runs the login action and then activates a namespace.
+This example runs the context action and then activates a namespace.

 ```yaml
 # File: .github/workflows/workflow.yml